iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted14020/report.md

 > Installation and operation seems very straightforward...
 However I will not consistently use this because it *requires* my location services (GPS) to be enabled.
 The documentation and press releases all claim that the application doesn't use your location.
 So...
 What's up with the GPS requirement?
 If GPS was used solely for this application I would consider leaving it enabled, but so many other services/Apps on my phone use this information in ways I would prefer not to participate in.<br> :date: __2020-12-12 19:22:07__

-> While the description and information about the app everywhere says that it only uses bluetooth and does not track location, on my phone whenever I turn off gps it says that exposure notification is inactive and gps needs to be turned on for it to be active.
-This should be clearly noted in the description that the app utilizes both gps and bluetooth, though I am not sure why it's using both.<br> :date: __2020-12-11 06:03:12__

-> Samsung galaxy note 5 user, 1 hour after installation my phone rebooted on its own, my settings all reverted back to factory default settings, including font, text size, wifi was turned on.
-Deleting until I have more time to read through the app information completely since I don't like surprises on my phone.<br> :date: __2020-12-11 00:18:11__

 #### 1-star reviews